Lorreta-Anyika/DataEngineeringJourney/README.md

 ## Overview

 This project presents a conceptual end-to-end data pipeline designed for **Beejan Technologies**, a telecommunications company seeking to consolidate customer complaint data from multiple channels.
+For context, Beejan Technologies is an operator.

 The pipeline brings together data from: